 As for invoicing, both MYOB and the Quickbooks have unlimited invoices and bills, while Xero is limited to five as well as bill transactions.
 I think that Xero is severely lacking as accounting software in this regard.

-Payroll features in MYOB allow for unlimited employees (although as a microbusiness would not be much of a concern).
+Payroll features in MYOB allow for unlimited employees (although as a micro business would not be much of a concern).
 As for Quickbooks, there is an extra complicated payment system with regards to the payment add-ons.
 For Xero, it only allows for one employee.
 This is annoying for me if I decide to expand.
 So again, another downside to Xero.
 A cause of many woeful calls for Xero also includes the lengthy process to draft a bill, approve then authorise, then apply separately to a multi-payment on the bank feed.
 Well.
 Kudos.

-Customer Service and Help Community
+4. Customer Service and Help Community

 MYOB has a forum, phone support and live chat which I think is a huge bonus for quick answers.
 For those who want training, splash around some extra $$$ and the accounting software gives them training sessions.
 Xero offers “unlimited, around the clock email support and detailed online help centre.”
 They also have online webinars, a Xero TV which is a video hub and a Q&A forum.
 I’m not sure if they are actually necessary - it seems rather overdone with me, and I’m not sure if I will be bothered to watch it.
 Quickbooks has a lower scale support system in place, with a Q&A forum, live chat and email support, but is by no means insufficient.

 |Support & Help||Extensive||Extensive||Extensive|